elementary-data/elementary/README.md

 edr --help
 ```

-We need a connection profile in `profiles.yml`.
-[Here is a template](static/profiles.yml) to create one.
-For further instructions and guides to start using the different modules, go to our [quickstart page](https://docs.elementary-data.com/quickstart).
+Add your data warehouse connection details in a `profiles.yml` file, see our [quickstart page](https://docs.elementary-data.com/quickstart) to learn more or use [this template here](static/profiles.yml).
+Yes, if you are a dbt user we use dbt's profiles.yml by default (simply add a new profile called 'elementary').

-After you created a [connection profile](https://docs.elementary-data.com/guides/connection-profile), generate a lineage graph:
+Now, generate a lineage graph:
 ```bash
 # Creates a lineage graph from queries executed between 7 days ago and current time,
 # for the database named 'my_db'